One-Nexus/Synergy/README.md

 #### Non-Bool Options

-If your option is a CSS property, to call the option in your component the `option()` function is used, like so:
+If your option is a CSS property, to call the option in your component the `option()` *function* is (note: not mixin, as used for bool options) used, like so:

 ```scss
 margin-top: option($header, top);